MA Art + Research

 Students participate in practice-based critiques, tutorials and workshops exploring techniques, processes, materials and strategies specific to their own project work.
 This module emphasises experimentation and investigation through practice, enabling students to contextualise, test and refine the form of their project for implementation in year two.

 Thematic Seminar: Critique, Technologies and Publics (20 credits)

-This module includes lectures and student-led seminars on topics such as Applied Critical Aesthetics, Art and Media Industries, Audiences and Publics, and Sustainable Practice.
-It also incorporates workshops on interdisciplinary academic research and writing.
-The lecture content and the case study examples alternate from one year to the next, and ARC students can continue attending these sessions in year two if they wish, to enable peer-learning and build research connections between the two year groups.
+This module includes lectures and student-led seminars on topics such as Art and Media Industries, Audiences and Publics, Applied Critical Aesthetics, and Sustainable Practice.
+It also incorporates workshops on interdisciplinary and experimental writing.
+The content alternates from one year to the next, and ARC students can continue attending these sessions in year two if they wish, to enable peer-learning and build connections between the year groups.

 Collaboration Project (20 credits)

 Students work together on the realisation of a practical research project developed in dialogue with IMMA staff, resulting in a public outcome such as an exhibition, performance, publication or event.
 The module encourages students to build and share practical skills in curatorial research, project management and event organisation.

 Major Project Plan (20 credits, completed in term one)

 Through ongoing participation in weekly practice-centred meetings, critiques and tutorials, students establish a feasible plan for the implementation of their project, securing the resources required for realisation, in dialogue with their collaborative partner(s).

 Major Project (40 credits, completed in term two)

 Term two focuses on the realisation of the Major Project, in a form determined by the student at the end of year one.